davidv2002/cs10_q1_websites_sandbox/README.md

 I am an experienced Appalachian mountain step dancer
 I enjoy a bit of photography as well as biking
 I have experience babysitting medically fragilely children to help my grandmother who is a foster parent.
-I am a red belt in tykondo and go to the gym often.
+I am a red belt in taekwondo and go to the gym often.
 I was home schooled up to grade 10. my plan for uni my goal is too became an engineer in computer architecture micro assembly